KHSDTC/Hackathon_Spring2019/index.md

 ## For whom is this Hackathon intended?

-The hackathon is suitable for anyone who regularly uses or wishes to regularly use coding for their research, regardless of their level of expertise with programming.
+The Hackathon is suitable for anyone who regularly uses or wishes to regularly use coding for their research, regardless of their level of expertise with programming.

 ## Hackathon format

-We will divide ourselves in groups of 4-5 people and attempt in solving the evening challenge.
+We will divide ourselves in groups of 4-5 people and attempt in solving the given evening challenge.

 ## Hackathon challenges